slerman12/BrokenWisdoms-V2-in-progress/8-Holy-Faith.md

 People need love.
 The lack of it is mortal.

-A disproof of it from one person can change a person's life permanently.
+One disproof of it can change a person's life permanently.

 ## Rituals, Religion, & Hell